-The short answer is because I've performed many of the roles in the IT industry from hardware repair, server and network administration and security, management, director, partner and owner.
-One thing I avoid is programming, I hate coding all day.
+The short answer is because I've performed many of the roles in the IT industry from help desk, hardware repair, server and network administration and security (Cybersecurity), team lead, consultant, management, director, partner and owner.
+Programming and databases are not my favorite things, see below for more on them.

 Keep reading for the long answer.

 My entry into the IT world began with GEnie (General Electric Network for Information Exchange) and GEIS (General Electric Information Systems) as an Assistant SysOP (Systems Operator). eventually I moved to AOL Canada (America Online) in the same capacity.